DiogoAdaoeSilva/FSND/README.md

 I am enrolled in Udacity's Full Stack Developer Nano Degree.
 Throughout the course I will list here the projets that I have completed and a summary of learnings of each project.

 This is a forked repo.
-All the projects can be found in the project's folder.
+All the projects can be found in the `projects` folder.

 ## Projects